AI-generated

 Issues

-• Whether the termination of the petitioner on the ground of redundancy was valid and justified under Article 283 of the Labor Code.
+• Validity of Redundancy: Whether the termination of petitioner on the ground of redundancy was valid and justified, or whether it was tainted with bad faith, malice, and irregularity.

 Ruling